Electrical and Electronic Engineering

 Electrical and electronic engineering is everywhere.
 From fitting out advanced warship systems to designing cutting edge augmented reality products, we provide our customers with better capability, reliability and availability of their critical assets.
 You’ll spend between two to four years getting involved in anything from defence engineering to complex nuclear projects.

 Where you can join us

-Places on our Electrical and Electronic Engineering graduate programme for Autumn 2019 are available within our Nuclear sectors.
+Places on our Electrical and Electronic Engineering graduate programme for Autumn 2019 are available within our Marine sector.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 What you'll be doing